Six reasons to set up an Australian Partnership Agreement?

 Asset Protection in a Partnership of Family Trusts

 Sure, each family trust, as a partner, is still ‘jointly and severally’ liable for partnership debts.
-But the only asset the family trust owns is a percentage interest in the partnership.
+However, the only asset the family trust owns is a percentage interest in the partnership.
 So if the partnership goes down you do not lose any of your other assets.
 Your non-partnership assets and personal assets are protected.

 Tax Benefits of a Partnership of Family Trusts